Yomguithereal/baobab-react/docs/higher-order.md

 # Higher order components

-In this example, we'll build a simplistic React app showing a list of colors to see how one could integrate **Baobab** with React by using mixins.
+In this example, we'll build a simplistic React app showing a list of colors to see how one could integrate **Baobab** with React by using higher-order components.

 ### Summary